racker/service-registry-docs/Overview.md

 ## Intended Audience

-This document is intended for software developers interested in developing applications that use the Rackspace Cloud Service Registry product.
+This document is intended for software developers interested in developing applications that use the Rackspace Service Registry product.
 It describes each API call, its associated options, and provides examples of successful and failed responses.

-To use the information provided here, you should first have a general understanding of the Rackspace Cloud Service Registry service and have access to an active Rackspace account.
+To use the information provided here, you should first have a general understanding of the Rackspace Service Registry service and have access to an active Rackspace account.
 You should also be familiar with:

 * RESTful web services